CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ### Subject Metabolites
-The _SubjectMetabolites_ sheet contains the measured metabolite values for the cohort samples.
+The __*SubjectMetabolites*__ sheet contains the measured metabolite values for the cohort samples.
 This sheet would typically be your data analysis file, where the metabolites are the columns and the subjects are the rows.
 The first column in this sheet represents the sample ID.
 Each subsequent column represents the measured values of one metabolite.
-The column names in this sheet (except the column named "SAMPLE_ID") must match the row names under the column “metabid” in sheet _Metabolites_.
-Further, the row names in this sheet are required to match the row names in the sheet _SubjectData_.
+The column names in this sheet (except the column named __SAMPLE_ID__) must match the row names under the column __metabid__ in sheet __*Metabolites*__.
+Further, the row names in this sheet are required to match the row names in the sheet __*SubjectData*__.
 Metabolite values should be analyses-ready.

-<span class='textintro'>The _SubjectMetabolites_ sheet contains the measured metabolite values for the cohort samples.</span>
+<span class='textintro'>The __*SubjectMetabolites*__ sheet contains the measured metabolite values for the cohort samples.</span>

 <div class="marginnote">
 <span class='texta'>**a.
 SubjectMetabolites**</span> this sheet in the input file contains the measured metabolite values for each sample.

 <span class='textb'>**b.
 SAMPLE_ID** </span> contains the study sample IDs, the subject identifier.

 <span class='textc'>**c.
-Metabolite ID**</span> is indicated in the first row of the sheet to represent all metabolites listed in the _Metabolites_ sheet.
+Metabolite ID**</span> is indicated in the first row of the sheet to represent all metabolites listed in the __*Metabolites*__ sheet.

 <span class='textd'>**d.
 Each row**</span>  represents data for each subject in the cohort.